-Here we exploit point-contact spectroscopy of PbTe/SnTe superlatices to determine the pairing symmetry of the strain-induced superconductivity.
-Our investigations were motivated by encouraging results of spin polarized point-contact spectroscopy (spin-polarized PCS), which pointed to spin-triplet symmetry.
+We used point-contact spectroscopy of PbTe/SnTe heterostructures to determine the pairing symmetry of the strain-induced superconductivity.
+The preliminary results of spin polarized point-contact spectroscopy (spin-polarized PCS) pointed to spin-triplet symmetry.
 Systematic studies of differential conductance spectra were performed on a series of samples as a function of temperature and magnetic field.
 All the spectra revealed zero bias conductance peak (ZBCP), expected for the unconventional superconductivity.
-The results are consistent with the Anderson-Brinkman-Morel (ABM) anisotropic p-wave superconductor model \cite{he_evidence_2022,soulen_andreev_1999,anderson_generalized_1960, leggett_theoretical_1975, anderson_anisotropic_1973}.
-This model comes from the most understood case of spin-triplet pairing - superfluid $^{3}$He \cite{feng_introduction_2005,coleman_introduction_2015}.
+The spectra are consistent with the Anderson-Brinkman-Morel (ABM) anisotropic p-wave superconductor model \cite{he_evidence_2022,soulen_andreev_1999,anderson_generalized_1960, leggett_theoretical_1975, anderson_anisotropic_1973}.
+This model was developed for the case of spin-triplet pairing identified in superfluid $^{3}$He \cite{feng_introduction_2005,coleman_introduction_2015}.
 Basic parameters of the superconducting state were extracted from resistance dependence on temperature and magnetic field, $R(T,H)$, pointing to its two-dimensional character, as predicted by Tang and Fu \cite{tang_strain-induced_2014,fogel_novel_2001,fogel_interfacial_2002,fogel_direct_2006}.